brandur/sorg/content/fragments-drafts/mongo-d.md

 For a long time it had multiple options at its disposal to throw your data out the window.
-On the plus side, they were great help for the benchmarks that help fuel its initial hype; it turns out that persistence operations are very fast when you don't wait to see whether they worked.
+On the plus side, they were great help for the benchmarks that help fuel its initial hype; persistence operations are very fast when you don't wait to see whether they worked.

 To their credit, the company did eventually close most of these holes.
 MongoDB 1.8 brought journaling, and as of